ajschumacher/emacs_python/README.md

 ![](screenshots/blank_terminal.png)

 In addition to editing text, you probably need or want to send computers commands via text.
-It may be convenient or necessary in some cases to be productive in a pure text environment.
+It may be convenient or necessary to be productive in a pure text environment.
 So it is a desirable characteristic of a text editor that it be as capable in text mode as graphical mode.
-There are only two serious contenders:
-[Vim][] and Emacs.
+There are two serious contenders: [Vim][] and Emacs.

 [Vim]: http://www.vim.org/